MicrosoftDocs/winrt-related/winrt-related-src/midl-3/predefined-attributes.md

 ## The `[default_overload]` attribute

+> [!NOTE]
+> This attribute is not supported for constructors.
+If you can't overload your constructors by arity, then you can define overloaded factory methods such as the **CreateFromUri** and **CreateFromStream** examples shown in the last code snippet in this section.

 The `default_overload` attribute represents the [**DefaultOverloadAttribute**](/uwp/api/windows.foundation.metadata.defaultoverloadattribute) class, which indicates that a method is the default overload method.
 This section walks you through the *reason* for, and usage guidelines for, the `[default_overload]` attribute.

 You can freely overload Windows Runtime methods by *arity*.
 That is, you can define multiple methods with the same name, as long as each one takes a different number of arguments.
 For usability purposes, we recommend that you add new parameters to the end, and that the behavior of the shorter-parameter-list function be equivalent to calling the longer-parameter-list function with (scenario-specific) natural defaults for the missing parameters.